© Holly Millar

-Advanced pistes in Val d'Isere
+Advanced areas in Val d'Isère

-After lunch, also try to cover Pistes A, M and S which go down to the Solaise area as this will be their quietest time.
-The Piste S is particularly challenging and is often closed so if it is open and you fancy feeling the burn then it is one to try.
-You can then go back up and ski the lower runs down to Laisinant which is an easier place to end the day as the runs back down to Solaise can get very busy.
+After lunch, also try to cover Pistes A, M and S which go down to the Solaise area, as this will be their quietest time.
+The Piste S is particularly challenging and is often closed, so if it is open and you fancy feeling the burn then it is one to try.
+You can then go back up and ski the lower runs down to Laisinant, which is an easier place to end the day as the runs back down to Solaise can get very busy.

 If you are skiing in a group, are confident, and carrying avalanche equipment, there is plenty of off-piste skiing just off the edges of the pistes in Le Fornet when the snow is good.